dore0062/grid_tts/README.md

 # grid_tts
-TTS grid is used to make simple scripting zone grids for tabletop simulator, so you can more easily create advanced games they use grids.
+TTS grid is used to make simple scripting zone grids for tabletop simulator, so you can more easily create advanced games that use grids.

 - [grid_tts](#grid-tts)
   * [Usage:](#usage-)